-Table Mountain, Signal Hill and the Atlantic Ocean are the natural landmark features that form the skyline for the new Cape Town stadium.
+Table Mountain, Signal Hill, and the Atlantic Ocean are the natural landmark features that form the skyline for the new Cape Town stadium.
 The architects and engineers involved (gmp – von Gerkan, Marg and Partners Architects, Berlin, Germany in cooperation with Louis Karol and Point Architects and Urban Designers) had the challenging task of constructing a landmark feature for the city that didn’t detract from the existing skyline and stunning panoramic views.

 One of the main design dilemmas on the Greenpoint project arose after concerned locals feared that the new build would have a detrimental effect on their existing views of the city from Cape Town’s hilly topography.
 As such, the decision was made to harness new construction techniques for the roof of the stadium and create a hybrid between a suspension cable structure and a truss-girder system.
 The roof surface is covered with safety glass, with the inner 16m being clear-glazed to allow as much sunlight as possible to fall onto the pitch.
-The rest of the glass is enamelled, which helps to lower heat dissipation underneath the roof and absorbs approximately 80% of the incoming light.
-The architects originally wanted to construct the lowest of the three tiers underground to reduce the height and visual impact of the stadium, however the hard rock formation on the site (at the foot of Signal Hill) prevented this approach.
+The rest of the glass is enameled, which helps to lower heat dissipation underneath the roof and absorbs approximately 80% of the incoming light.
+The architects originally wanted to construct the lowest of the three tiers underground to reduce the height and visual impact of the stadium, however, the hard rock formation on the site (at the foot of Signal Hill) prevented this approach.
 Instead, an elevated podium of approximately 5 hectares was introduced, reducing the visual impact of the build by 25%.

 In an attempt to transform the building into a permanent sculpture, the form is shrouded in a semi-transparent, light-coloured glass fabric with a soft silver coating.
 This material will absorb and reflect the weather conditions, and appear to shine like a lantern at night in this popular, cosmopolitan city.